jonananas/jboss-deploy-latest/README.md

 ## Configuration
-Put project specific configuration in each project root, see example file deploy.cfg You may create a global config, only git repos are supported at the moment.
+Put project specific configuration in each project root, see example file deploy.cfg You may create a global config that will be downloaded on each run.
 Add DEPLOY_REPO to deploy.cfg example follows (edit to point to your repo):
-DEPLOY_REPO=ssh://git@stash.dev.company.se:7999/MCONF/deploy.git
+DEPLOY_REPO=DEPLOY_CFG_URL=http://stash.dev.company.se/projects/CONF/repos/deploy/browse/global-deploy.cfg?raw

 # pom.xml
 pom.xml contains the needed setup for versioning and downloading jboss-cli.